weaviate/weaviate-io/developers/weaviate/current/more-resources/faq.md

 ## Q: What is best practice for updating data?

+A: Here are top 3 best practices for updating data:
 1. Use the [batch API](../restful-api-references/batch.html)
 2. Start with a small-ish batch size e.g. 100 per batch.
 Adjust up if it is very fast, adjust down if you run into timeouts
 3. If you have unidirectional relationships (e.g. `Foo -> Bar`.) it's easiest to first import all `Bar` objects, then import all `Foo` objects with the refs already set.
 If you have more complex relationships, you can also import the objects without references, then use the [`/v1/batch/references API`](../restful-api-references/batch.html) to set links between classes in arbitrary directions.